SOCI 1301

 At the beginning of the exam are boxes for your first and last name.
 These are required fields.
 The software will not allow you to submit your answers until you’ve entered both your first and last name.
 If you finish the exam, try to submit your answers and get a message about “required fields,” chances are you forgot to enter your first and last name at the beginning of the exam.

 [ONE CAUTION: Occasionally a student will decide to cheat by logging into the final without entering his/her name or with a fake name.
 It's true that if someone does that, he/she will probably be able to log in again later with a real name.
 There are two problems with that.
 First, the correct answers aren't available, only the questions … and anyone can get the questions from the final exam review, without the risk of failing when caught cheating.
-Second, any time someone logs into the exam – whether with a fake name, a real name or with no name – the software records the ISP of the computer that person used.
+Second, any time someone logs into the exam – whether with a fake name, a real name or no name – the software records the ISP of the computer that person used.
 It takes me about 5 minutes to copy-and-paste a suspicious ISP into a small program that provides the exact street address for the computer associated with that ISP.
 It doesn't matter if the computer belongs to the student, a best friend, a grandmother or the college … it's easy to establish the cheater's identity.
 I can't stop someone who is determined to cheat but in this case cheating would be stupid ... it won't help much and I will know who that person is.]

 Your exam is timed, with a timer on the exam page that keeps track of the time you’ve used.
 You must submit your answers before the time is up.
 Once you hit the Submit button at the bottom of the exam page your answers are locked and cannot be accessed.

 Once you have submitted your answers you will get a score ranging from 0 to 20.
 This is the number of points you earned, not the number of correct answers.
-Since each question is worth 0.5 points, a score of 20 points means you correctly answered 40 questions.
+Since each question is worth 0.5 points, a score of 20 points means you correctly answered all 40 questions.
 A score of 15 points means you correctly answered 30 questions.
 Etc.

 You must finish the exam (hit the Submit button) by midnight of the due date given in your syllabus.
 If you submit your answers after that time, they will not be recorded and you will receive a zero for your exam.